Testimony to the New York City Council: The Committee on General Welfare and The Committee on Higher Education

 Feb 14, 2019

-Thank you to Chairperson Levin and the members of the Committee on General Welfare and to Chairperson Barron, and the members of the Committee on Higher Education for the opportunity to submit written and oral testimony regarding the reduction of food insecurity in New York City and, most specifically, at the City University of New York.
+Thank you to Chairperson Levin and the members of the Committee on General Welfare and to Chairperson Barron, and the members of the Committee on Higher Education for the opportunity to submit written and oral testimony regarding the reduction of food insecurity in New York City and, most specifically, among students at the City University of New York.

 I am providing this testimony on behalf of the Hunter College New York City Food Policy Center, of which I am the executive director.
 The Center was created in 2012 to develop collaborative, innovative and evidence-based solutions to preventing diet-related diseases, to promote healthy eating and to reduce food insecurity in New York City and other urban centers.
 The Center works with policy makers, community organizations, advocates and the public to create healthier, more sustainable food environments.
 We thank the City Council and the Speaker’s office for their support of our Center.